Responsibilities of a Town Council

 The Town Council is responsible for providing decorative lighting for the Town, to include Christmas Lighting and Summer Lighting.

-The Town Council annually holds a Summer Flower and Musical Event, Sea Festival Event, Rock Festival Event and a Christmas Event.
+The Town Council annually holds an Easter Event, Summer Festival Event, and a Christmas Event.
 It also organises events ad hoc to commemorate special events.

 The Town Council manages Newton Green on behalf of the Charity Commission.
 If you wish to apply to hold an event on Newton Green please contact the Town Council Office.